 Students at Da Vinci ConnectX in Los Angeles can graduate from high school with a college degree.
-Two differences from most dual enrollment programs are that students can begin taking college courses in 9th grade, and they can earn an accredited bachelor’s degree while still enrolled in high school—although typically at age 19-21.
+[Update: DV ConnectX is now called DV Connect] Two differences from most dual enrollment programs are that students can begin taking college courses in 9th grade, and they can earn an accredited bachelor’s degree while still enrolled in high school—although typically at age 19-21.
 Most dual enrollment programs offer college courses starting in the upper high school grades and offer an associate’s degree but not a bachelor’s degree.

 A major impetus for this program was the tremendous number of youth nationally who are starting college but not earning a degree due to a variety of personal and financial obstacles.
 Only 28% of students who enter a two-year degree program finish within three years, and only 60% who enter a four-year degree program finish within six years.
 These problems disproportionately affect low-income students and students of color, and they take place in a system where college tuition increases have far outpaced increases in household income and publicly funded financial aid has decreased.

 The DV ConnectX program makes it possible for students to save two to four years of college tuition, eliminating a tremendous obstacle to earning a degree.
 Many of the students are the first in their family to attend college, and completing college courses while they’re still in high school also helps them experience and believe that they can succeed in college-level work.